susmita-81/weather_app/README.md

 Solution: Grouped data by date and selected first entry for daily view.

-Challenge: Handling many different weather conditions (Mist, Smoke, Dust, etc.).
+Challenge: Handling many different weather conditions (clear, rainy, mist, etc.).

 Solution: Created a backgroundClasses object mapping all similar conditions to a single style.